Triggered-Happy/tutorials/asyncio/lesson1/part5.md

 ```

-In order to control all the consumers\producer creations, handling task and more we recommands to work with:
+In order to control all the consumers\producer creations, handling task and more we recommands to work with `JobController` class:

 ```
 class JobController: